 No, the state of Delaware does not require you to reserve an LLC company name.
 With our same-day filing service, the name is officially unavailable for others to use once we file the LLC with the state of Delaware.
 Typically filings are submitted to Delaware on a same-day basis if the order is received by 4:30 PM Eastern Standard Time.

 No, you are not required to visit the state of Delaware to form an LLC.
+As previously mentioned, anyone anywhere (except sanctioned countries by the U.S.) in the world can form an LLC in Delaware without visiting the state or becoming a U.S. citizen.
 The order can be done by phone (800-345-2677) or online.
 If you prefer to stop by our office, we would be glad to meet face-to-face and process the order right then and there.Form a Delaware LLC Now!

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: